 The Committee shall periodically review this Charter and recommend any changes to the Board as it may deem appropriate.

-The Chairman of the Committee shall report to the Board, at such times and in such manner, as the Board may from time to time require and shall promptly inform the Chairman of the Board of any significant issues raised during the performance of the functions as set out herein, by the external auditor or any Committee member, and shall provide the Chairman of the Board copies of any written reports or letters provided by the external auditor to the Committee.
+The Chair of the Committee shall report to the Board, at such times and in such manner, as the Board may from time to time require and shall promptly inform the Chair and Co-Chief Executive Officer of any significant issues raised during the performance of the functions as set out herein, by the external auditor or any Committee member, and shall provide the Chair and Co-Chief Executive Officer copies of any written reports or letters provided by the external auditor to the Committee.